-- 7) Create a polar plot of the data collected in Step 6-d above; Excel does not support a polar plot format so you will need to create the plot in Matlab. - a) To create this plot, use excel to make a file where column 1 lists the angle in radians and column 2 lists the normalized IR readings; save the file in .txt or format. - b) Open Matlab and set the current directory to the folder in which you saved your data file in the previous step. - c) Enter the following commands into the command window.
+- 7) Create a polar plot of the data collected above; Excel does not support a polar plot format so you will need to create the plot in Matlab. - a) To create this plot, use excel to make a file where column 1 lists the angle in radians and column 2 lists the normalized IR readings; save the file in .txt format to disk. - b) Open Matlab and set the current directory to the folder in which you saved your data file in the previous step. - c) Enter the following commands into the command window.